larrykluger/Register-Plus-Redux/readme.txt

 TODO: More bugfixes per the following post http://wordpress.org/support/topic/register-plus-is-adding-s-to-all-quote-marks-in-registration-email

-FEATURE REQUEST: Registration widget, need to look into whether someone else took care of that, and if so how RegPlusRe interacts with that. http://wordpress.org/support/topic/register-plus
+FEATURE REQUEST: Registration widget, need to look into whether someone else took care of that, and if so how Redux interacts with that. http://wordpress.org/support/topic/register-plus

-TODO: Migrate settings from Register Plus
+TODO: Migrate settings from Register Plus?

+TODO: User-new.php is not modified with the added fields, does not notice if username is in queue

 TODO: Add localization back in